btainleeR/PHP_Algorithms/README.md

-Just some algorithms with php,not a tool package.
+Just some algorithms with php,not a tool package.But you can use these algorithms like xxxTest.php do.
 why composer package?
 i do not know,just prac.